priyankamk/GERTY/README.md

 4. to make the all the query of API's to be used in a single home page.
 5. finding out - query's that match with "giphy" as action "rainbow cat" as query_req.

+## Stretch Goals

+1. Have a login/SignUp System, so that individual user can use.
+2. Create a Bookmark, which show's the list of saved bookmark and use it in future.
+3. Test my app using Rspec.

 ## Learn about API's:

 ### What is an API?
 (Application Programming Interface)